 All expenses are reviewed and approved by the board of directors and a comparison of budgeted to actual expenses is monitored on a monthly basis.
-Operating revenues exceeded the original approved budget, which resulted in a positive variance of \$1,692 or .05%, while operating expenditures had a negative variance of \$138,181 or 3% over the original approved budget.
+Operating revenues had a negative variance of \$318,963 or 8.62% under the original approved budget, while operating expenditures had a positive variance of \$195,406 or 3.81% under the original approved budget.
 Currently the Authority does not amend the approved budget throughout the fiscal year.